LupeBezz/recipe-book/README.md

 *project done during the SPICED academy Full Stack Web Development bootcamp* <br/>

 Recipe Book is a central location where users can store and organise their favourite recipes.
 Users can register, login, search their recipes and filter through them.
 They can prepare menus and generate a grocery list.
-The insertion of recipes can be done manually or with the help of a scraper supported on some webpages (due to the personal use of recipes in our webpage).
+The insertion of recipes can be done manually or with the help of a scraper supported on some webpages.

 **register & login page** <br/>
 minimalistic approach with all basic functionalities and error displays